Move over, skinny jeans - I'll be wearing these stylish yet comfortable hiking trousers all summer

 What are the Max Stretch Skinny Trousers like to wear?

 A decade ago, it would have been impossible to find trousers like these MAX skinnies for outdoor adventures.
 You would typically opt for gym leggings with pockets and hope for the best.
-Or, if the weather was looking particularly fierce, reach for those universally unflattering waterproof trousers (you know the ones - they resemble rustling bin liners).
-I’ve worn them in the past and didn’t feel particularly great, but reminded myself “it’s not a fashion show,” and got on with it.
+Or, if the weather was looking particularly fierce, reach for some universally unflattering waterproof trousers (you know the ones - they resemble rustling bin liners).
+I’ve worn them in the past and didn’t feel particularly great, but reminded myself, “it’s not a fashion show,” and got on with it.
 Those days are long gone with this new era of hiking trousers for women.

 Importantly, I feel confident in them.
-Not only because they tick all the practical boxes, but I feel like me.
+Not only because they tick all the practical boxes, but I feel like myself.
 And feeling confident in what you are wearing, whether it is trainers, leggings or a new fleece, undeniably gives you a boost.

 Susan Griffin wearing hiking trousers for women, walking across hill in the countryside with blue sky